 The recommended dose of dabigatran is 150mg twice daily.
 If you are over 80, have low body weight, or impaired kidney function, you may be offered a lower dose of 110mg twice daily.
 Unlike warfarin, dabigatran is rapidly metabolised by the body, requiring a twice daily dose.
 If a tablet is missed or overlooked then it should be taken as soon as possible after the mistake is noticed, unless it is almost time for your next dose.
-Dabigatran requires acidic surroundings to help be absorbed, which is why you may find it causes indigestion problems.
+Dabigatran requires acidic surroundings to aid absorption and is manufactured to enhance this which is why it often causes indigestion.
 You are advised to swallow the capsules whole with a glass of water.